Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Introduction

 \section{Introduction}

-Many treatments and interventions in medicine, public health, and social policy, follow an assignment rule that can be seen as a regression discontinuity (RD) design, that is, assignment of treatment is determined, at least partly, by the realized value of a variable, usually called the forcing or running variable, falling below or above a prefixed threshold or cutoff point.
+Many treatments and interventions in medicine, public health, and social policy follow an assignment rule that agrees with a regression discontinuity (RD) design, that is, the treatment assignment is determined, at least partly, by the realized value of a variable, usually called the forcing or running variable, falling below or above a prefixed threshold or cutoff point.

-In this paper we aim at assessing causal effects of the Brazilian cash transfer program Bolsa Fam\'ilia (BF), on health, and in particular on leprosy incidence.
-We adopt the RD design framework by employing the eligibility rule based on per capita household income, used by the Brazilian government to select eligible families and authorize cash transfers.
-Regression discontinuity analyses have already been used to evaluate the BF program on a number of outcomes, e.g., fertility, schooling, labor choices \citep{superti2020effects, nilsson2013evaluation, Dourado2017, barbosa2014conditional}.
+In this paper, we aim to assess the causal effect of the Brazilian cash transfer program Bolsa Fam\'ilia (BF), on health, particularly on leprosy incidence.
+The program eligibility can be seen as an RD design, as the Brazilian government relied on per capita household income to select eligible families and authorize cash transfers.
+RD analyses have already been used to evaluate the BF program on a number of outcomes, e.g., fertility, schooling, labor choices \citep{superti2020effects, nilsson2013evaluation, Dourado2017, barbosa2014conditional}.

+We adopt a probabilistic perspective to the design and analysis of RD designs by viewing the forcing variable as a random variable with a probability distribution.
+We formalize this perspective and describe the RD design as a regular design following \cite{LiMatteiMealli2015} and \cite{MatteiMealli2016}, and the recent extensions proposed by \cite{BransonMealli2019}.
+Differences between the proposed methodology and the existing probabilistic (local randomization) approaches are mainly on the set of assumptions used to formally describe the RD design as a regular design, the assumptions on the shape of the unknown subpopulation of units where these assumptions hold, the approach used to select this unknown subpopulation, and the estimation methods.

+The core of our approach is to assume that there exists a subpopulation of units with realized values of the forcing variable above and below the threshold, where a local overlap assumption and a local Stable Unit Treatment Value Assumption (SUTVA) hold and where the forcing variable, and hence treatment assignment, is unconfounded conditional on covariates (local unconfoundedness).
+Throughout the paper, we refer to this set of assumptions as RD assumptions.
+In the subpopulation where these assumptions hold, causal effects of interest can be identified and estimated as in a regular design.
+These assumptions have two implications in the distribution of the observed data in such subpopulation: 1) conditional on the treatment status and covariates, the outcome is independent of the forcing variable (local SUTVA and local unconfoudedness), and 2) for all values of covariates, we could potentially find both treated and untreated units (local overlap).

+Relying on these implications for the observed data, we use a Bayesian model-based mixture approach to probabilistic clustering to identify the subpopulation where the RD assumptions hold and to estimate causal effects for this subpopulation.
+Under this approach, each unit contributes to the estimation of such effects according to their posterior probability of belonging to the subpopulation where the RD assumptions hold and the effects can be identified.
+In this way, our approach relies for identification and estimation on a subpopulation that may include units with very different values of the forcing variable and where the weighting function is not imposed to be monotone and symmetric, but depends on the empirical evidence.
+This is different from common methods used in RD designs.
+This approach also allows us to derive the posterior distribution of causal effects by marginalizing over the uncertainty on the membership for each observation.